eliottvalette/NOTEBOOK-Maker/README.md

-# Automated Data Science Notebook Generator (Prototype)
+# Automated Data Science Notebook Generator

-This project is a prototype of a fully automated pipeline that ingests user-provided data, determines appropriate analysis/modeling objectives, and generates executable Jupyter notebooks through an intelligent decision tree system powered by Mistral API.

-## Work in Progress
-**Note: This project is currently under active development.** The decision tree structure and some core components are still being built and refined.

-## Project Overview
+## Project Description

-The main goal is to streamline the data analysis and modeling workflow by:
-- Automatically analyzing input datasets
-- Routing through a decision tree based on data characteristics and user preferences
-- Generating and executing custom Jupyter notebooks tailored to specific analysis needs

-## Current Data Support

-The pipeline is structured based on the decision trees defined in YAML files and currently supports:
+This project provides an automated pipeline for generating and executing Jupyter notebooks tailored to specific data analysis and modeling tasks.
+The system leverages decision trees and large language models (Mistral API) to dynamically determine preprocessing and modeling steps based on the characteristics of the input data.
+The solution is designed to streamline the workflow from raw data ingestion to the delivery of ready-to-use, executable notebooks.

-## Pipeline Architecture
+## Key Features

-1. **Data Ingestion**
-   - Loading various data formats according to preprocessing decision tree
-   - Basic data inspection and feature analysis
+- **Automated Data Analysis**: Ingests user-selected datasets and performs initial inspection and feature analysis.

-2. **User Preferences Collection**
-   - Configuration parameters collected through form answers (currently simulated in code)
-   - Analysis objectives determination

-3. **Decision Tree Logic**
-   - Structured YAML-defined decision trees for preprocessing and modeling
+- **Decision Tree-Driven Workflow**: Utilizes structured YAML-based decision trees to guide preprocessing and modeling choices.
-   - Mistral API integration for intelligent routing through the decision trees

-4. **Dynamic Notebook Generation**
-   - Context-aware code cell generation
-   - Model selection based on data characteristics
-   - Code generation for preprocessing, modeling, visualization, and evaluation

-5. **Execution Engine**
-   - Automatic notebook execution
-   - Results and visualizations generation
+- **LLM Integration**: Integrates with the Mistral API to enhance decision-making and code generation at each step.
+- **Dynamic Notebook Generation**: Assembles context-aware code and markdown cells into a Jupyter notebook, customized for the selected dataset and analysis objectives.
+- **Notebook Execution**: Automatically executes the generated notebook, producing a version with results and visualizations.
+- **Web Interface**: Provides a modern web interface for dataset selection, notebook generation, download, and preview.

-## Decision Tree System
+## System Architecture

-The system uses two primary decision trees:
-- **Preprocessing Decision Tree**: Determines how to handle data based on format and structure
-- **Modeling Decision Tree**: Selects appropriate modeling techniques based on task type

-Each leaf node in the decision trees contains specific code templates that are assembled into a complete notebook.
+- **Frontend**: Built with Next.js and React, the interface allows users to select dataset styles, trigger notebook generation, and preview or download results.
+- **API Backend**: FastAPI serves as the backend, exposing endpoints for notebook generation, execution, and preview.
+It manages communication between the frontend and the pipeline.
+- **Pipeline**: The core pipeline (Python) orchestrates data loading, decision tree traversal, LLM calls, notebook assembly, and execution.
+Outputs are stored in the `Output/` directory.

+## Workflow Overview

+1. **Dataset Selection**: The user selects a dataset style via the web interface.
+2. **Notebook Generation**: The frontend sends a request to the FastAPI backend, which triggers the pipeline to generate and execute a notebook based on the selected dataset.
+3. **Output Delivery**: The backend provides endpoints to download the generated and executed notebooks, or to preview them as HTML in the browser.

+## Output

+- Generated and executed notebooks are saved in the `Output/` directory, named according to the dataset style (e.g., `gen_A_1_one_csv.ipynb`, `exe_A_1_one_csv.ipynb`).
+- Notebooks can be downloaded or previewed directly from the web interface.

+## Extensibility

+The system is designed for modularity and extensibility.
+Decision trees, code templates, and data ingestion logic can be adapted to support new data types, analysis tasks, or modeling techniques as requirements evolve.

+## Development Status

+This project is under active development.
+The decision tree logic, LLM integration, and user interface are subject to ongoing refinement and extension.